arminms/ranx/example/README.md

     └── rand100_rocm.cpp
 ```
 ## CMake script (`CMakeLists.txt`)
 The CMake script builds the `OpenMP` version by default.
 Depending on the availability of other APIs on the system, it tries to build them as well and ignores otherwise.
-That's why `cuda`, `oneapi` and `rocm` are listed as `OPTIONAL_COMPONENTS` in `find_package(p2rng)` command:
+That's why `cuda`, `oneapi` and `rocm` are listed as `OPTIONAL_COMPONENTS` in `find_package(ranx)` command:
 ```cmake
 cmake_minimum_required(VERSION 3.21...3.26)